Utsavch189/docker-django-node-webapp/README.md

 ## create container and port maping with our local machine to container
  docker run -d -p localMachinePort:containerExposedPort --name containername  imagename

+## Go inside of a docker container from termial and access it like ssh
+sudo docker exec -it container_id/container_name sh

 # Docker Volume

 If we create an image of our application and run the container from that image, then it is fine.
 But <br/>